Purpose

 Departments

-The Design Department creates 3D models of our bot.
-Using simulations in software such as SolidWorks and AutoCAD, this team runs tests on all aspects of the prototype.
-The completed models are then used to create our bot.
+The Design Department brainstorms, researches, and creates the part drawings of our robots using 3D model software such as SolidWorks and AutoCAD.
+The completed models are then tested and adjusted accordingly and are used to create our bot.

 Team History

-Our team started in the year 2016 under the head of William Fitzpatrick, the FZW Industrial Tech Teacher.
-That year was very difficult for the small group of members.
-We had to prepare the foundations for all future teams.
+Our team started in 2016 under the supervision of William Fitzpatrick, a former FZW Industrial Tech Teacher.
 This included as planning our documentation, determining our team divisions, and the team leadership structure.
 In future years, we gained experience and built our own bots to take to competitions, improving them each year.

 The 2019-2020 season competition was canceled due to COVID-19.
 We capitalized on this pause in society by immensely improving our robot, which we called “Palminator.”
 We had initially struggled with the electrical systems regarding our bot, but we were fortunate enough to be mentored by Mike Moore, a design and analysis engineer from Boeing.
 He brought an extensive knowledge of electrical systems to the table for us, going above and beyond to ensure that we understood the material.
 With his help, we were able to renew Palminator.
 We decided to rename Palminator Sabertooth after we upgraded it.
 It finished ninth in the Bots KC 2021 Competition.
 The next season, we decided it was time to change things up; thus, our next robot, Blitz, was born.
 In the 2021-2022 season, we came to the competition knowing that we would go farther than we ever had.
 And so we did.
 Our only loss at BotsKC was the final round, where our own robot, Sabertooth, lost to our other robot, Blitz.
 At Nationals, Sabertooth placed 30th and Blitz placed 10th.
 This was a huge achievement for our team, for we had proven to ourselves that we could compete with the most talented teams in the NRL.